 Those of us who can get caught up in people-pleasing tend to focus a lot of energy on our thoughts.
 We watch for clues about what the people around us might want or expect.
 We try to figure out how we can best give that to them.
 Then, we watch for a response and try to assess how we are being received.

 My guess is that you are skilled at reading a situation and knowing what’s expected of you.
-(Although, of course, we sometimes see expectations and judgments that aren’t really there ).
+(Although, of course, we sometimes see expectations and judgments that are not really there ).
 Let’s set the thought portion aside for a moment and focus on feeling.
 This includes both our emotional state and the physical sensations that show up in our bodies.

 First, a couple of notes.
 The purpose of this exercise is not to tell you how you should feel or make you wrong for what you are feeling.
 Emotions are not good or bad , even if some feel more comfortable than others.
 In paying attention to our emotions and our bodies, we are not dismissing our thoughts or disregarding our minds.
 Rather, we are giving ourselves a fuller understanding of why we are choosing what we’re choosing and how it’s impacting us.